FlightControl-Master/MOOSE/docs/README.md

 Beta testers of MOOSE are requested to install additional software.

-As a return or as a reward, missions designers get:
+As a return or as a reward, testers get:

-  * New developed features for the next MOOSE release can be tested and incorporated in your missions.
+  * Newly developed features planned for the next MOOSE release can be tested and incorporated in your missions early.
-  * You can evaluate and contribute on the stability of the next release.
+  * You can evaluate and contribute to the stability of the next release.
-  * Your mission design becomes very flexible.
-New features are dynamically added once delivered into your missions.
+  * Your mission creation workflow becomes very flexible.
+New features are dynamically added to you missions.

 Please read the detailed **[Beta Test Guide](Beta_Test_Guide.html)** for more information.